ncatlab/nlab-content/pages/5/4/3/8/8345/content.md

 ##Idea

 The profinite completion functor (on spaces) is the left adjoint to the inclusion of the category of  [[profinite spaces]] into that of all spaces.
-It is particualrly useful when applied to discrete topological spaces (i.e. really sets!).
+It is particularly useful when applied to discrete topological spaces (i.e. really sets!).

 ##Definition: